DrAdamRoe/cloud-variations/README.md

 `gcloud run services delete hello-cloud-run`

 ## Variation: Managed Kubernetes Cluster

 We've already run some high-level managed versions of our API, and now we are going to take things a bit more into our own hands, running our service in Kubernetes.
 We will use Google Kubernetes Engine, Google's managed Kubernetes cluster, so we only have to _use_ Kubernetes, not host it ourselves.

 Note that this may get a little bit tricky on your local machine.
 If you have trouble with further installation and configuration, you access the [gCloud Shell](https://cloud.google.com/shell) through your browser, giving you a command line interface allowing you to interact with your project.

+First things first: go into Docker Dekstop and install and turn kubernetes on.
+Instructions can be found [here](https://docs.docker.com/desktop/features/kubernetes/#install-and-turn-on-kubernetes).
+Follow the first part, up to running the command `kubectl version` in your terminal.
+If that runs successfully, you now have kubernetes installed and running locally on your computer.
+Note that there are many other ways to install and run kubernetes locally, but this is the easiest by far.

 ### Run our container using Kubernetes
 Now it's time to run our Docker container on our own Kubernetes Cluster.